opentensor/bittensor/README.md

 ## 3. Using Bittensor

-The following examples showcase how to use the Bittensor API for 3 seperate purposes.
+The following examples showcase how to use the Bittensor API for 3 separate purposes.

 ### 3.1.
 Client